UL - CSA

 • testing location (where the checks and tests will be carried out);

-• if you want to certify for both the US and Canadian markets it is advisable to choose an organization recognized by both countries;
+• if you want to certify for both the US and Canadian markets, it is advisable to choose a body recognized by both countries;

 • timing;